ratkins/hexayurt-cutter/README.md

 For a "standard" 12' Hexayurt, you want the wall board 4' edges to all be at 30°, with the 8' edges left square.
 The hypotenuse of each roof triangle should be cut to 15° and the bottom edge to 30°. **NOTE: this is per the folding hexayurt [instructions on Appropedia](https://www.appropedia.org/Hexayurt_playa#The_Folding_Hexayurt), but I have not tested this first hand.
 If you have, could you please validate my instructions or send any corrections**.

 ## Contributing
-The source file format is .shape, for the macOS procedural modeling prorgram [ShapeScript](https://apps.apple.com/us/app/shapescript/id1441135869?mt=12).
+The source file format is `.shape`, for the macOS procedural modeling prorgram [ShapeScript](https://apps.apple.com/us/app/shapescript/id1441135869?mt=12).
 It's kind of like OpenSCAD (very) Lite.
 It's just a text file and should be self-explanatory.
-You can download ShapeScript yourself for free on macOS and try out any modifications.
+You can download ShapeScript for free from the macOS App Store and try out any modifications.
 I'll re-export the STLs and upload them here upon any meaningful change.

 Suggestions and PRs are welcomed, especially from people who've printed one and tried it on various materials.